Date: 6 January 2015. Holiday Invitations

 And

-although I didn't ask, from the discussions of gifts (see lists
+although I did not ask, from the discussions of gifts (see lists

 above) we avoided by staying home, it was a unanimous decision.
 All